ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

     `
 8. List the CES services in verbose mode:
     `mmces service list --verbose -a`
-    Two directories (ces and ha) will be automatically created in the fs1 filesystem; do not delete them.
+    Two directories (ces and ha) are automatically created in the fs1 file system, do not delete them.
     {: note}

 9. Add Routes to Reach CES Interface Base IP: